RobLaughlin/odin-landing-page/README.md

-# odin-landing-page
+# Odin Landing Page
-"Implement a landing page" assignment from The Odin Project.
+Assignment to implement a landing page from [The Odin Project](https://www.theodinproject.com/lessons/foundations-landing-page).